 At Tait College, the football hero (Peter Lawford) is piqued that the new girl (Patricia Marshall) on campus won't give him the time of day.
 He gets the bookish librarian (June Allyson at her most appealing) to teach him French in the hopes of winning the pretentious newcomer's favor but he finds himself attracted to pert librarian, too.
 The second film version (the first was in 1930) of the hit 1927 collegiate musical is a real charmer.
 It's plot line may be as corny as Kansas but its execution is tuneful, colorful and infectious.
 And those delightful songs!
 Lawford should be the last person one would cast as an All American football hero and in a musical yet but his earnestness is hard to resist especially in the clever French Lesson with Allyson.
 Other highlights include Joan McCracken's delightfully frantic Pass That Peacepipe number and the rousing Varsity Drag production number.
 Directed by Charles Walters and the energetic choreography is courtesy of Robert Alton.
 With Mel Torme, Connie Gilchrist, Donald MacBride, Clinton Sundberg and Ray MacDonald.

-A serial killer is on the loose in Rome (though one of his victims survives the attack) but there's a connection to all the victims: a journalist (Franco Nero) knew all of them.
-So naturally he becomes a chief suspect.
+A serial killer is on the loose in Rome (though one of his victims survives the attack) but there's a connection to all the victims: a journalist (Franco Nero) knew all of the victims, so naturally he becomes a chief suspect.
 So it's a race against time for the journalist to find the killer's identity as the killer's next victim may hit closer to home.
+Based on the novel by D.M.
+Devine and directed by Luigi Bazzoni.
 On its own, this is a well done example of the Italian giallo but what elevates it to another plateau is the great Vittorio Storaro's (LAST TANGO IN PARIS) stunning cinematography.
 This may well be the best shot giallo ever made.
 So superb that it's sometimes distracting as you're in awe of the compositions and lighting instead of concentrating on the narrative.
-But it's stylish and atmospheric rather than bloody though a tasteful giallo might seem a contradiction.
-Contemporary gay sensibilities might be somewhat disturbed by the killer's motives however.
-Directed by Luigi Bazzoni with a typical Ennio Morricone score.
+But it's stylish and atmospheric rather than bloody although a tasteful giallo might seem a contradiction.
+Contemporary gay sensibilities might be somewhat disturbed by the killer's motives, however.
+The film's suspense highlight is a well executed sequence of a child all alone in the house.
+The typical Ennio Morricone score contributes to the film's effectiveness.
 With Pamela Tiffin, Edmund Purdom, Agostina Belli, Rossella Falk, Wolfgang Preiss, Ira von Furstenberg and Silvia Monti.

 A 12th century Mongol leader (Omar Sharif) is determined to unite all Mongol tribes and forge a nation.
 After an interlude in China where its Emperor (Robert Morley) holds them as "guests" against their will, he becomes known as Genghis Khan and fulfills his destiny.
 Technically, it's an impressive film with Geoffrey Unsworth's (2001 A SPACE ODYSSEY) striking wide screen compositions, the impressive art direction (particularly the Emperor's palace) and Dusan Radic's rousing score.
 But its historical inaccuracies aside, it never comes to life, it just plods along.
 The best one can say for it is that it's not boring.
 The film is rife with miscasting.
 It's doubtful the liquid eyed, honey voiced Sharif could lead a band of girl scouts into battle, much less an army of fierce Mongols.
 The worst piece of miscasting though is James Mason, in quite possibly his worst performance, as a Chinese adviser (with a sing-song accent) to his Emperor.
 Although miscast as everyone else, Stephen Boyd as Sharif's chief adversary manages to give a strong performance and one can't help but think he might have made a better Khan.
 Yugoslavia makes for a believable stand in for China.
 Directed by Henry Levin (WHERE THE BOYS ARE).
 With Francoise Dorleac, Telly Savalas, Yvonne Mitchell, Woody Strode and Michael Hordern all as Mongols and Eli Wallach as a Persian Shah.